 Roshaneh Zafar trained under Mohammad Yunus, Founder of the Grameen Bank, father of microfinance, and Nobel Peace Prize laureate, after which she returned to Pakistan and established the KASHF Foundation in 1996.
 Back in Bangladesh with Mohammad Yunus, she witnessed what she calls the miracle that small loan works for a poor woman with an entrepreneurial mind.
 This became her vision to become a “one-stop financial service provider” for low –income women and their families.
 However, in Pakistan, 80 percent of the population survives on less than $2 USD a day and approximately one-third live at or below the poverty line.

 Roshaneh was faced with discouraging remarks which tried to prove that starting a microfinance programme focused on women would not work in Pakistan but she ignored all the remarks and worked towards pursuing her dream.
 It felt like a miracle when she finally established KASHF foundation.
 This explains the name of the foundation which means “miracle” in Urdu.

-She started with a workforce of five women who she moved with to distant villages to start up microfinance centers.
-KASHF is devoted to the economic empowerment of women and is the first specialized microfinance programme in Pakistan to specifically target women from low income communities; it is also the first wealth management company that supports women from low income households.
+She started with a workforce of five women who she moved with to distant villages to start-up microfinance centres.
+KASHF is devoted to the economic empowerment of women and is the first specialized microfinance programme in Pakistan to specifically target women from low-income communities; it is also the first wealth management company that supports women from low-income households.

 In addition to the bank, Roshaneh plans to create KASHF insurance company, a KASHF financial education company and a KASHF business incubator.
 The business incubator is intended to help micro-borrowers expand to become small businesses that employ others.